 The U.S. Bankruptcy Code is divided into chapters.
 Some chapters pertain to all types of bankruptcies that are filed.
 Other Chapters are specific to one type of bankruptcy.
 In other words, Chapter 7 of the Bankruptcy Code contains the law that creates Chapter 7 bankruptcy filings.
 Chapter 13 of the Bankruptcy Code contains the law that creates Chapter 13 bankruptcy filings.

 If you are filing either a Chapter 7 or a Chapter 13 bankruptcy case, you and your attorney must complete a complicated form that is called the “means test”.
-Many individuals believe that the “means test” will require them to file a Chapter 13 bankruptcy case, which is a five year wage garnishment.
-However, we have studied the “means test” and the vast majority our clients are able to file a Chapter 7 bankruptcy case.
+Many individuals believe that the “means test” will require them to file a Chapter 13 bankruptcy case, which is five-year wage garnishment.
+However, Erin has studied the “means test” and the vast majority of her clients are able to file a Chapter 7 bankruptcy case.

 If you have specific questions about the chapter 7 bankruptcy process consult with an experienced Texas bankruptcy attorney.
-Our office offers a free initial consultation and convenient payment plans.
-Call us today to learn more about how a bankruptcy filing can enable you to begin a financial fresh start.
+Erin offers a free initial consultation and convenient payment plans.
+Call her today to learn more about how a bankruptcy filing can enable you to begin a financial fresh start.